UjjwalSaini07/VedicSadhana/README.md

 | `GET /chapters` | `FREE` | **FREE To Use**. |
 | `GET /chapter/:ch` | `FREE` | **FREE To Use**. |

-- But API is Not Required If you follow Installation Process.
+- But API linking is not Required in localHost, If you follow Installation Process.
 <!--| `api_key` | `string` | **Required**.
 Your API key |-->

 ## How To Build